 The aforementioned Federal laws prohibit covered entities from retaliating against a person who files a charge of discrimination, participates in a discrimination proceeding, or otherwise opposes an unlawful employment practice.

 Inquiries concerning the adherence to and application of these regulations should be directed to the following individuals:

 If you are an employee or potential employee with equal opportunity employment questions, please contact:

 (435) 283-7058, Noyes Building, Room 242.

-If you are student or potential student with questions or concerns about discrimination, please contact Student Code of Conduct Officer:
+If you are student or potential student with questions or concerns about discrimination, please contact the Dean of Students:

 If you are student or potential student with questions regarding disability, please contact:

 (435) 283-7321, Greenwood Student Center, Room 239.